blacklightpy/vaultofknowledge/Literature/Origin of Writing.md

 - Cretan and Greek Scripts

 # Language families

+> [!NOTE]
+> Database of languages and families: https://glottolog.org/glottolog/family

 There are many, but I'll name just a few I'm familiar with:
 - Indo-European > Anatolian, Indo-Iranian
 - Afro-Asiatic > Semitic Languages
 - Dravidian > Malayalam, Tamil